KarimFaraz/potato-disease-classification-cnn/README.md

 Flatten layer

-Fully connected dense layers
+Fully connected (Dense) layers

 Softmax output layer

-No transfer learning or pre-trained neural networks were used.
+The model was developed from scratch without leveraging any pre-trained networks.

-**Data Preparation & Augmentation
+🔄 Data Preparation & Augmentation
-**

-To improve generalization and reduce overfitting, the following preprocessing steps were applied:
+To improve generalization and reduce overfitting, the following preprocessing techniques were applied:

 Image resizing